internetofwater/nldi-services/README.md

 These test services will be accessible at <localhost:8080/nldi>. \
 If you would like to build these images using a mirror url simply set a `DOCKER_MIRROR` environment variable or include it as a build argument.

+See the [nldi-db project](https://github.com/internetofwater/nldi-db) for instructions to use different configurations of the database.

 ### Environment Variables